prettier/prettier/docs/sharing-configurations.md

 ### Extending a Sharable Config

-To _extend_ the configuration to overwrite some properties from the shared configuration, import the file in a `.prettierrc.mjs` file and export the modifications, e.g:
+To _extend_ the configuration to overwrite some properties from the shared configuration, import the file in a `prettier.config.mjs` file and export the modifications, e.g:

 ```js title="prettier.config.mjs"
 import usernamePrettierConfig from "@username/prettier-config";